 ENSI provided follow-through for the construction work and issued its acceptance during an on-site tour of inspection on 21 September.

-The building work was executed in compliance with the documentation for the construction project, taking account of the imposed conditions.
+Conclusions: The building work was executed in compliance with the documentation for the construction project, taking account of the imposed conditions.
 ENSI therefore issued a permit for the new feed line to operate on 22 September.

 Mobile flood protection walls for the pump house and the buildings in the controlled zone